I want to research my family history. Where do I start?

 I’m adopted.
 How do I find out about my birth parents and where they came from?

 You can start by looking for the names of your birth parents on your pre-adoptive birth certificate.
-If you contact Child, Youth and Family they may be able to help you find information about them.
+If you contact the Adoption Services team Oranga Tamariki (Ministry for Children) they may be able to help you find information about your birth parents.
 There are non-Government organisations which can help, though some will charge you fees for their service.
 Read further for more details.

 Information from birth certificates